 As part of this Plan, SIPC requests establishment of a Groundwater Management Zone (GMZ) pursuant to 35 IAC Part 620.
 As provided in 35 IAC 620.250(a)(2), a GMZ may be established for sites at which the owner or operator undertakes "an adequate corrective action in a timely and appropriate manner and provides a written confirmation to the Agency."
 A GMZ is defined as "a three-dimensional region containing groundwater being managed to mitigate impairment caused by the release of contaminants from a site."
 SIPC plans to undertake in the very near future, corrective actions, including CCR removal from the Site and installation of a liner in the new basin, as well as prospective groundwater monitoring to assess the ameliorative impacts of CCR source removal and dispersive and diffusive flux of COCs over time.
-This corrective action is both timely, considering the ongoing negotiations between Illinois EPA and SIPC in connection with the earlier issued violation notice and federal CCR rule requirements, and adequate to address any groundwater impacts to the Site.
+This correction with the earlier issued violation notice and federal CCR rule requirements, and adequate to address any groundwater impacts to the Site.
 Further, as described below, recent investigations confirm that any groundwater impacts are not causing any measurable impact to nearby surface waters.